 7.1 Collusion occurs where a student undertakes unauthorised collaboration with others and presents, as his/her own, work which is in full or in part the work of one or more of those other persons.
 It differs from group assessment tasks where the learning activity specifically designates that it be undertaken as group work.

 7.2 If individually assessable work is required to be submitted, any legitimate co-operation and collaboration should be acknowledged and the formulation of ideas and conclusions in the paper must be the independent work of each student.
 Any other circumstances in which a student allows another student to copy his/her work for the purposes of assessment, or where students work together to submit identical work or work with large components of commonality, amounts to collusion.

 7.3 Encouraging or assisting another person to commit plagiarism is a form of collusion and may attract the same penalties which apply to plagiarism.

-7.4 Collusion does not apply to assessment tasks submitted in accordance with group work guidelines provided by the Lecturer-in-Charge.
+7.4 Collusion does not apply to assessment tasks submitted in accordance with group work guidelines provided by the Lecturer in Charge.

-A student may not, without the prior written approval of the Lecturer-in-Charge of the unit, submit for assessment work which is the same or substantially the same as work being submitted, or which has previously been counted towards the completion of another unit undertaken for credit towards any qualification, whether at this University or elsewhere.
-Where the Lecturer-in-Charge of the unit approves the resubmitting of work, the source of the work must be acknowledged.
+A student may not, without the prior written approval of the Lecturer in Charge of the unit, submit for assessment work which is the same or substantially the same as work being submitted, or which has previously been counted towards the completion of another unit undertaken for credit towards any qualification, whether at this University or elsewhere.
+Where the Lecturer in Charge of the unit approves the resubmitting of work, the source of the work must be acknowledged.
 The same principles and procedures apply to recycling as apply to plagiarism.

 A student must personally undertake all work and assessment and other requirements for a unit and course.
-A student must not allow or procure impersonation of himself/herself in relation to any assessment task, unit or course requirement, including in the online environment.
+A student must not allow or procure impersonation of themself in relation to any assessment task, unit or course requirement, including in the online environment.